visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 #### Use an init system

 The next layer of reliability is to ensure that your app restarts when the server restarts.
 Systems can still go down for a variety of reasons.
 To ensure that your app restarts if the server crashes, use the init system built into your OS.
-The main init systems in use today is [systemd](https://wiki.debian.org/systemd).
+The main init system in use today is [systemd](https://wiki.debian.org/systemd).

 There are two ways to use init systems with your Express app: